L3eP/v3/README.md

 A robust web application for managing tickets and logging user activities, featuring Role-Based Access Control (RBAC), secure authentication, and a responsive dashboard.

+## 📚 Documentation

+For a detailed technical deep-dive into the codebase, architecture, and API endpoints, please refer to the **[Comprehensive Code Documentation](docs/code_documentation.md)**.

 ## 🚀 Features

 ### Authentication & Security